BorisBresciani/rails_parse_head/README.md

 RailsParseHead is a simple Ruby library for parsing head element information from a website.

-Learn more about the protocol at:
+Learn more about the head element at:
 - https://developer.mozilla.org/en-US/docs/Web/HTML/Element/head
 - https://github.com/joshbuchea/HEAD